Skip to content

 The Dutch Railway system as customer

 On Roetz-Bikes’ website, you can pick out exactly how you’d like your bike.
-You can decide which colour, which material, rather you’d like a bell or not and how many gears you’d like.
-This gives you a bike that is custom made to fit your specific desires!
+You can decide which color, which material, whether you’d like a bell or not, and how many gears you’d like.
+This gives you a bike that is custom-made to fit your specific desires!
 In the factory, the workers get a note with your specifications and then they go to work to build the bike of your dreams.
 It may seem costly, but it gives you a unique bike, made from existing materials, made by people who get a better chance at a job because of it.

-But not only individuals are buying the Roetz-Bikes, companies can buy them in larger shipments as well.
+Not only individuals are buying the Roetz-Bikes, but companies can buy them in larger shipments as well.
 The Dutch Railways are a customer as well.
-There’s a system where one can lend a bike at the station to ride around in the city.
-More and more of these so called ‘ov bikes’ are being recycled into new ov bikes; it exist for at least 70% of old parts!
+There’s a system where one can borrow a bike at the station to ride around in the city.
+More and more of these so-called ‘ov bikes’ are being recycled into new ov bikes; it exists for at least 70% of old parts!

 Roetz-Bikes hopes to be able to recycle an increasingly larger part of the bikes and they hope many shops and factories will follow their lead, so the biking industry becomes a more circular industry.